andrevidela/Research-report/Thesis/index.md

 operateDoor = Play &> Close &> Open &> Play &> Play &> Close
 ```

-This also makes combining other protocols trivial, assume we have another protocol to connect to the internet and is characterised by the signature `connect : (1 _ : Socket Open) -> Socked Closed` we can take the product of the two functions and interleave their arguments:
+This also makes combining other protocols trivial, assume we have another protocol to connect to the internet and is characterised by the signature `connect : (1 _ : Socket Open) -> Socket Closed` we can take the product of the two functions and interleave their arguments:

 ```haskell
 operateProd : (1 _ : (Socket Open, Door Open))